A Budget Friendly Playhouse Makeover For Your An Easy DIY Project This Weekend

 This post contains affiliate links, which means we earn a commission if you make a purchase.
 For more information, please read our disclosure here.

 Not long after that, I started thinking about a playhouse makeover!
-I decided to take our worn out playhouse from drab to an adorable play area for our little gal (& her brothers even though, they still claim they like it the way it was!
+I decided to take our worn-out playhouse from drab to an adorable play area for our little gal (& her brothers, even though they still claim they like it the way it was!
 Silly boys!).

 Playhouse Makeover

-Supplies Needed for the Playhouse Remodel
+Supplies Needed for the Playhouse Makeover

-The main supplies that are needed to really transform a playhouse is obviously paint!
+The main supplies that are needed to really transform a playhouse are paint!
 However, as you can see in the photos, the paint helped a lot to spruce up the playhouse, but the little extras really made a big difference!
 Check out the things I did to create a beautiful new play area out of our old playhouse!

-• Sandpaper (medium to coarse)- the wood on the playhouse was very rough since it had already been outside for several years.
+• Sandpaper (medium to coarse)- The wood on the playhouse was very rough since it had already been outside for several years.
 I didn’t worry about it for the most part, but there were a few places that I attempted to smooth out a little!

 • Wood- I purchased a piece of wood about 6 inches wide and 6 feet long (1/4 inch thick).
 Then, I sweet-talked my husband into making several window boxes!